In this article

-An underbite is a class III orthodontic malocclusion that occurs when the lower jaw is pushed forward.
+An underbite is a class III orthodontic malocclusion where the lower jaw is pushed forward.
 In a normal bite, the front teeth should slightly overlap the lower teeth.

 The primary causes of an underbite include:

-Although, the misalignment usually resolves once permanent teeth fully erupt.
-If you are concerned your child may have a true underbite, it is crucial to make an appointment with a local orthodontist to discuss whether treatment is necessary or not.
+Although, the misalignment usually resolves once permanent teeth emerge.
+If you are concerned your child may have a true underbite, consult your local orthodontist to discuss your options.

-Treatment for an underbite depends on the patient’s age and the severity of misalignment:
+Treatment for an underbite depends on the patient’s age and the severity of misalignment.

 Some underbites form due to birth defects, such as a cleft lip and palate.
 The earlier you seek treatment for your child's underbite, the less likely surgery will be necessary later in life.

-If a severe underbite isn’t noticeable or present at birth, orthodontists recommend waiting until your child turns seven years of age to seek treatment.
-Around this age, primary teeth shed and permanent teeth begin to erupt.
+If a severe underbite isn’t noticeable or present at birth, orthodontists recommend waiting to start treatment until your child starts developing permanent teeth.
+Permanent teeth typically start growing in around age 7.

 If an underbite is not corrected in early childhood, it is more likely that other dental conditions and jaw issues have developed into adulthood.